NethServer/nethsecurity-docs/dns_dhcp.rst

 DHCP
 ----
 This section allows you to enable and manage a DHCP server for every local network configured in your NethSecurity.
-Every local interface is provided with a card where you can enable the service clicking on button :guilabel:`Edit`
+Every local interface is provided with a card where you can enable the service clicking on button :guilabel:`Edit`.

+Available fields:

 ``Enable DHCP`` : enable/disable the service